AndrewEC/har-server/README.md

 > python -m server "<path_to_har_folder>"

 where `<path_to_har_folder>` should be replaced with the relative or absolute path to the folder where the .har files you want to serve are located.

-This expects that all har files be in the root of the folder.
-It will not currently look through nested directories for other folders and har files.
+The .har files can be further nested within the subdirectories of the input directory.

 By default, the server runs on port 8000 and can be accessed using http://localhost:8000/